oscar-benderstone/sdl3-ada/vendored/README.md

 can be explicitly downloaded
 and built by the user.

+You will need to have CMake installed.
+An easy way to get CMake is through
+Python, using: `pip install cmake`.
+(This also works for `pipx`, `conda`, etc.)

-To use this script manually, run `cmake . -B .`
+To use this script manually, run `cmake . -B build` in this folder.